-A funny thing happens as you prepare to become a Managing Director – you think about the past, you think about the future; you consider the professional successes and challenges that you’ve faced and where outcomes could have been different.
+A funny thing happens as you prepare to become a managing director – you think about the past; you think about the future; you consider the professional successes and challenges that you’ve faced and where outcomes could have been different.

-I’m glad to say that, after much soul-searching I’ve mostly come out smelling pretty sweetly, or at least, like a mature Brie!
+I’m glad to say that, after much soul-searching, I’ve mostly come out smelling pretty sweetly, or at least, like a mature Brie!
 There’s not too much that has left me blushing or yearning back to revisit lost opportunities.
 In fact, it’s made me reflect on what I’ve been unwittingly practising over all these years from the nursery to the boardroom.

-OK, don’t light the joss sticks and put on Kamal’s Whale Song quite yet – I’m not talking about making sure that my chakra’s are aligned or that all the labels in my kitchen cupboards are facing South-west…!
-No, I mean the simple realisation that there are key ‘standards’ by which, if regarded, allow me to work incredibly pro-actively with others, and by doing so, form an inspirational and aspirational ethos!
+OK, don’t light the joss sticks and put on Kamal’s Reiki Whale Song quite yet!
+I’m not talking about making sure that my chakra’s are aligned or that all the labels in my kitchen cupboards are facing south-west.
+No, I mean the simple realisation that there are key standards by which, if regarded, allow me to work incredibly proactively with others.
+And by doing so, form an inspirational and aspirational ethos!
 It’s a great starting point for Outlook Video Ltd!

-Coincidentally, the first thing you do when planning the future direction of a company is to write your Business Plan, which, other than the financial implications of over-promising or under-performing, is also making a statement of your corporate brand values, your belief system and how those that work and partner with you will also benefit from your vision.
+Coincidentally, the first thing you do when planning the future direction of a company is to write your business plan.
+Other than the financial implications of overpromising or underperforming, you make a statement of your corporate brand values, your belief system and how those that work with you will also benefit from your vision.

-But I’m getting ahead of myself, first things first,, we need to make the new company official….!
+But I’m getting ahead of myself, first things first, we need to make the new company official!

-With HD now common place, and the ability to deliver the kind of high quality productions that were once only possible for commercial brands with big budgets, the whole team has enjoyed the creative and professional opportunities that the changing face of video has given us.
-So, as Captain of this particular ship in the Outlook fleet… “may she bring fair winds and good fortune to all who sail on her’.
+With HD now commonplace and the ability to deliver the kind of high-quality productions that were once only possible for commercial brands with big budgets, the whole team has enjoyed the creative and professional opportunities that the changing face of video has given us.
+So, as captain of this particular ship in the Outlook fleet, ‘may she bring fair winds and good fortune to all who sail on her’.